Aging of China

 China's population is aging faster than almost all other countries in modern history.
 In 2050, the proportion of Chinese over retirement age will become 39 percent of the total population according to projections.
 China is rapidly aging at an earlier stage of its development than other countries.
 Current demographic trends could hinder economic growth and create challenging social issues in China.

 In 1979, the Government of China established a controversial one-child policy aimed at curbing the high fertility rate.
 With economic development, the provision of social services, and improved welfare conditions, life expectancy in China has also increased.
 These two factors have directly contributed to China's aging population, which has significant ramifications on China's society, politics, and economy.
 In October 2015, a two-child policy was introduced in an attempt to deal with the aging problem.
 In May 2021, the Chinese government introduced the three-child policy in a further attempt to address the issue.
 In July 2021, all family size limits as well as penalties for exceeding them were removed.

-The National Bureau of Statistics of China reported that total Chinese population decreased by 2.08 million in 2023, with the death rate reaching the highest level since 1974.
+Since 2022, deaths have outstripped births in the country.
+In 2025, China had 323 million people over age 60, or 23 percent of the population.